boxboat/aks-health-check/README.md

 If you use Azure Container Registry (ACR), you can have this health check review some basic configuration.
 If will not inspect container images pushed to the registry.

 To do this, look at the container registries available then specify the `--image-registries` option.
-If the container registry is in a separate subscription than the AKS cluster, you may use the format '<subscription id>:<registry name>' to specify the subscription.
+If the container registry is in a separate subscription than the AKS cluster, you may use the format '{subscription id}:{registry name}' to specify the subscription (ie: 1234-56-7890:myregistry).

 ``` bash
 $ az acr list --query "[].name"